GovReady/govready-q/docs/source/configure_webserver.md

 GovReady-Q should now be running and accessible at your domain name.
 Follow the instructions in the [main README.md](https://github.com/GovReady/govready-q/blob/master/README.md) for creating your first organization.

+### Setting up an HTTPS Certificate

+The instructions above created a self-signed certificate to get the website up and running.
+To use Let's Encrypt to automatically provision a real certificate, install and run `certbot`:

+	yum install -y python-certbot-apache
+	certbot --apache -d webserver.hostname.com
+	# and follow the prompts

+Then set it to automatically renew certificates as needed:

+	# edit root's crontab
+	crontab -e

+	# insert at end:
+	30 2 * * * /usr/bin/certbot renew >> /var/log/le-renew.log

 ## Setting up Nginx

 Configure nginx to use nginx.conf in the govready-q directory: